We came up with these Water Saving Tips and trick as we often free camp and park off grid. With that in mind we have to consider saving water.

 2. Cook on a Camp Fire or BBQ.

 3. Use paper plates and bowls for some meals.
-If they are still usable kids can draw or make things from them.
-You can put them on the fire at night (Follow fire restrictions) or bag them up and take them with you.
+If they are sitll usable kids can draw or make things from them.
+You can also put them in to the fire at night or bag them up and take them with you.

 4. Wipe plates down with a damp paper towel after eating.
 Get rid of the bulk food.
 That way it’s easier to wash when you do wash-up.
 This also stops food bits going down the drain and smelling.

-5. If possible, do just one wash at night.
+5. If possible, do just one wash at night or in the morning.
 One wash will save more water then lots of washes.

 6. If you have cooked in a pan or used a large bowl, use this as your sink.
 Uses less water then your sink and cleans the pan at same time.